Cube: Symmetry

-The dual polyhedron of a cube is the regular octahedron.
+The dual polyhedron of a cube is the regular octahedron, and vice versa.
+The white marks × in this illustration annotate the vertices of a regular octahedron tangent to the faces of a cube.
 Both have octahedral symmetry.

 The cube has octahedral symmetry $\mathrm{O}_\mathrm{h}$ of order 48.
 In other words, the cube has 48 isometries (including identity), each of which transforms the cube to itself.
 These transformations include nine reflection symmetries (where two halves cut by a plane are identical): three cut the cube at the midpoints of its edges, and six cut diagonally.
 The cube also has thirteen axes of rotational symmetry (whereby rotation around the axis results in an identical appearance): three axes pass through the centroids of opposite faces, six through the midpoints of opposite edges, and four through opposite vertices; these axes are respectively four-fold rotational symmetry (0°, 90°, 180°, and 270°), two-fold rotational symmetry (0° and 180°), and three-fold rotational symmetry (0°, 120°, and 240°).

 The dual polyhedron can be obtained from each of the polyhedra's vertices tangent to a plane by a process known as polar reciprocation.
 One property of dual polyhedra is that the polyhedron and its dual share their three-dimensional symmetry point group.
 In this case, the dual polyhedron of a cube is the regular octahedron, and both of these polyhedra have the same octahedral symmetry.

 The cube is face-transitive, meaning its two square faces are alike and can be mapped by rotation and reflection.
 It is vertex-transitive, meaning all of its vertices are equivalent and can be mapped isometrically under its symmetry.
 It is also edge-transitive, meaning the same kind of faces surround each of its vertices in the same or reverse order, and each pair of adjacent faces has the same dihedral angle.
 Therefore, the cube is a regular polyhedron.
 Each vertex is surrounded by three squares, so the cube is $4.4.4$ by vertex configuration or $\{4,3\}$ by Schläfli symbol.